brunseba/lab_dev-mcp-gitlab/docs/index.md

 - **AI Service**: Provides intelligent suggestions and feedback for the developer.
 - **External APIs**: May include third-party integrations enhancing GitLab features.
 - **GitLab Server**: Manages project repositories and CI/CD pipelines, interfacing directly with the MCP server.

+## 🔒 Security, Compliance, and Data Privacy

+### Security Considerations
+- **Authentication**: Ensure that all services use strong authentication methods such as OAuth tokens or API keys.
+- **Authorization**: Implement Role-Based Access Control (RBAC) to manage permissions.
+- **Data Encryption**: Use TLS for data in transit and AES for data at rest to protect sensitive information.
+- **Network Security**: Apply firewall rules and intrusion detection systems.

+### Compliance Standards
+- **GDPR Compliance**: Ensure that your handling of personal data adheres to the General Data Protection Regulation.
+- **CCPA Compliance**: Implement the California Consumer Privacy Act requirements for user data.
+- **Industry Standards**: Follow industry-specific standards like SOC 2 or HIPAA where applicable.

+### Data Privacy
+- **Data Minimization**: Collect only the data required for processing.
+- **Anonymization**: Apply techniques to anonymize personal data where possible.
+- **User Transparency**: Provide users with clear information on how their data is used.

+---

 ## 📋 Use Cases